Are you familiar with the Parable of the Greedy and Mean Investor?

 When we compare this to the other servants, we see the startling contrast.
 The other two servants doubled the money entrusted to them.
 Do you think they did that overnight?
 Did they do that without first spending and investing a great deal of the money?
 What if the master came back before the return on investment was realized?
 This is likely what the third servant was concerned about.
 But the first two servants took these great risks knowing that with great risk often comes great reward.
 These servants knew that the master had confidence in them.
 They knew the master saw talent in them and they persevered and strived to live up to the expectations of the master.

 Why did I previously focus on the Master?
 The Master gave me the talents and then allowed me to do what I wished with them.
 Then when I used my talents for bad and squandered them in my life I blamed the Master.
-We see this all too frequently.
+We see this all too frequently, and it is very relevant to nonprofit and ministry leaders.
+How often have we blamed God for not giving us enough gifts to support the mission He laid on our hearts?
 I know now that God has given me all the gifts and talents I need to be successful.
 Sure, there are others who are more talented and others who are more gifted.
 My talents, though they may be small, are sufficient.
 If I am not given more, it is likely because I am currently coasting or playing it safe with the talents I have.
 As I use these talents to their potential, I will be given more.
 Those who choose not to use their talents call this provision luck; however, we know it as a mixture of hard work and God's blessings.

 Dr. Jeffrey J. Rodman, a Certified Fund Raising Executive (CFRE) and Certified Grants Specialist (CGS), and has focused the last 15 years on grant writing, fundraising, and funding development for church, Christian ministries, and other nonprofit organizations.
 Dr. Rodman holds a bachelor in Counseling, a master degree in education, and a doctorate in religion.
 Dr. Rodman founded Here-4-You Consulting in 2000 and has worked with over 200 ministries from across the United States and over a dozen other countries.
 He has secured nearly $100 million in funding from every imaginable type of funding source and has an average 10 to 1 Return On Investment (ROI)... meaning that on average NPOs secure $10 in funding for every $1 they invest in services.